Melissa Hovsepian, PhD, Program Director

 - Be able to apply disciplinary and interdisciplinary knowledge to work-based task or project.

-- Be able to use software to produce documents which are professional in appearance.
+- Be able to use software to produce documents that are professional in appearance.

 Consistent with the University of Houston-Downtown’s commitment to quality undergraduate education, the BS in Interdisciplinary Studies degree program adopts this policy regarding admissions, the declaration of majors, course enrollment, and degree requirements.